bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 ## Data

-Download the reads and reference genome from:
-[https://github.com/bxlab/cmdb-quantbio/raw/main/assignments/lab/genome_assembly/extra_data/asm.tgz](https://github.com/bxlab/cmdb-quantbio/raw/main/assignments/lab/genome_assembly/extra_data/asm.tgz).
-You can click the link, or you can use `wget`.
+The reads and reference genome are in a zipped folder here: `~/cmdb-quantbio/assignments/lab/genome_assembly/extra_data/asm.tgz`.
+Copy this file to your `answers` directory for this assignment.

-After downloading the zipped folder, you'll need to extract it with `tar -zxvf <filename.tgz>`
+After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tgz>`.
+Then you can remove the zipped folder with `rm <filename.tgz>`.

 Note we have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.